Adjusted Cost Base Calculator

 What are the 3 cost formulas?
 The three common cost formulas are FIFO (First-In-First-Out), LIFO (Last-In-First-Out), and specific identification.
 These are used to determine the cost of goods sold.

-See also How Much is the Cost of a Finger Tattoo?
+See also How Much Does a Transmission Flush Cost?

 How to calculate fixed cost?
 Fixed costs are calculated by adding up all the costs that do not change with the level of production or sales.